jngrad/espresso/doc/sphinx/installation.rst

 * optional step: If you have a NVIDIA graphics card available and want to make use of |es|'s GPU acceleration, follow `these instructions <https://docs.nvidia.com/cuda/wsl-user-guide/index.html>`__ to set up CUDA.
-* follow the instructions for :ref:`Installing requirements on Ubuntu Linux`
+* follow the instructions for :ref:`Installing requirements on Ubuntu`

 .. _Installing requirements on macOS: